HR Consulting

 Compliance Challenges

-• Multi-jurisdictional compliance
+• Manage multi-jurisdictional compliance

 Resource Constraints

-• Small to medium-sized businesses
+• Small and medium-sized businesses

 • Startups without dedicated HR teams